 During the Applicable

 Continuous Accruable

 Year of Employment Paid Vacation Days

 1 st through 3 rd year 12 days

 4 th through 7 th year 16 days

 8 th through 13 th year 20 days

 14 th through 18 th year 23 days

 Beginning 19 th year 1 additional day per year to a

-- maximum of 30 days per year.
+maximum of 30 days per year.

-8.1.2 Effective January 1, 1983, employees who have earned and qualified for vacation leave that exceeds thirty (30) days per year shall maintain the number of vacation days earned as of January 1, 1983.
-All other employees who are not qualified for thirty (30) days as of January 1, 1983, shall maintain the number of vacation days earned as of January 1, 1983, then earn an additional day of vacation at the completion of every other year to a maximum of thirty (30) days per year or until they are entitled to additional vacation day accrual as set forth in the schedule in Section 8.1.1.
+8.1.2 Effective January 1, 1983, employees who have earned and qualified for vacation leave that exceeds thirty (30) days per year shall maintain the number of vacation days earned as of January 1, 1983. -All other employees who are not qualified for thirty (30) days as of January 1, 1983, shall maintain the number of vacation days earned as of January 1, 1983, shall maintain the number of vacation days earned as of January 1, 1983, shall maintain the number of vacation days earned as of January 1, 1983, shall maintain the number of vacation days earned as of January 1, 1983, then earn an additional day of vacation at the completion of every other year to a maximum of thirty (30) days per year or until they are entitled to additional vacation day accrual as set forth in the schedule in Section 8.1.1.